-- Subsidy schemes for the storage of fish, which could be in the form of financial support for storage facilities and ice machines Skills training of people from fishing communities, fishers or non-fishers, in the areas of processing, storing, packaging, marketing, transporting and exporting of fish, and basic business skills such as financial management, human resource management, logistics and business management - (b) Subsidy schemes for the establishment of locally based and owned marketing companies, especially companies focusing on high quality marine living resources caught by small-scale fishers using environmentally friendly catching methods

-- (c) The development of a South African label/certificate for fish products caught by small-scale fishers in an environmentally friendly manner with traditional fishing methods and with insignificant levels of by-catch; this certificate should also guarantee that the marketing companies adhere to high levels of social and ethical responsibilities, and - (d) Establish small-scale fisheries development nodes which, inter alia, will focus on value addition, and which could be jointly managed by public sector bodies or co-operatives.
+- Subsidy schemes for the storage of fish, which could be in the form of financial support for storage facilities and ice machines Skills training of people from fishing communities, fishers or non-fishers, in the areas of processing, storing, packaging, marketing, transporting and exporting of fish, and basic business skills such as financial management, human resource management, logistics and business management - Subsidy schemes for the establishment of locally based and owned marketing companies, especially companies focusing on high quality marine living resources caught by small-scale fishers using environmentally friendly catching methods - The development of a South African label/certificate for fish products caught by small-scale fishers in an environmentally friendly manner with traditional fishing methods and with insignificant levels of bycatch; this certificate should also guarantee that the marketing companies adhere to high levels of social and ethical responsibilities - Establish small-scale fisheries development nodes which, inter alia, will focus on value addition, and which could be jointly managed by public sector bodies or cooperatives.

-STAF Quarter RT DATE Year KEY OUTPUTS LEAD DEPT./AGENCY SUPPORTING DEPTS./AGENCIES Q1 2016/17 DAFF to finalise allocation of small-scale fishing rights to fishing cooperatives DAFF: Branch Fisheries Management District Municipalities Q1 2016/17 DAFF to identify fisheries development zones and engage District Municipalities for the development of these, incorporating plans into IDPs, e.g. proposed cold storage and fish processing facilities in Port Nolloth harbour, Western Cape harbour, and identified key areas in the Eastern Cape and KZN will undergo EIAs: • DAFF to put aside at least R50m for setting up cold storage and fish processing facilities (including • provision & maintenance of transport, waste management & cold chain storage facilities) • Develop relevant marketing strategies for identified fisheries zones CD Marine Resource Management, Directorate Socio- Economic Development District municipalities
+STAR T DATE VEN OUTDUTE LEAD DEPT./ SUPPORTING Quarter Year KEY OUTPUTS AGENCY DEPTS./AGENCIES Q1 2016/17 DAFF to finalise allocation of small-scale fishing rights to fishing cooperatives DAFF: Branch Fisheries Management District Municipalities Q1 2016/17 DAFF to identify fisheries development zones and engage District Municipalities for the development of these, incorporating plans into IDPs, e.g. proposed cold storage and fish processing facilities in Port Nolloth harbour, Western Cape harbour, and identified key areas in the Eastern Cape and KZN will undergoEIAs: DAFF to put aside at least R50m for setting up cold storage and fish processing facilities (including) provision & maintenance of transport, waste management & cold chain storage facilities) Develop relevant marketing strategies for identified fisheries zones CD Marine Resource Management, Directorate Socio-Economic Development District municipalities

-5.9 Aquaculture Competitiveness Improvement Programme (ACIP)
+6.10 Aquaculture Competitiveness Improvement Programme (ACIP)

-Globally aquaculture is expanding rapidly at an average of 9% annual growth rate.
+Globally, aquaculture is expanding rapidly at an average of 9% annual growth rate.
 The contribution of aquaculture to total fisheries consumption has grown from 9% in 1980 to 47% in recent years (FAO, 2012).
 However, South Africa's contribution towards global aquaculture production remains very low at one per cent.
-The South African aquaculture sector which is still in its infancy is expected to grow in the future.
-In general the following are critical constraints that must addressed to enable growth:
+The South African aquaculture sector, which is still in its infancy, is expected to grow in the future.
+In general the following are critical constraints that must be addressed to enable growth: